Top 10 Things to Do in Paris When it's Raining

 9. Dinner and a Show at your Paris Vacation Apartment

 For guests staying in one of our Paris Perfect vacation apartments, you always have the option of staying in for the night if the weather isn’t cooperating.
-Whip up a home cooked meal in your apartment’s fully equipped kitchen or simply hire a personal chef to cook dinner for you!
+Whip up a home cooked meal in your apartment’s fully equipped kitchen or simply hire a Personal Chef to cook dinner for you!
 With so many of our apartments offering views of the Eiffel Tower, you can cap off the night by watching its spectacular light show without ever stepping beyond your front door!

 10. Embrace the Weather

 Strap on a pair of water resistant shoes, grab an umbrella and embrace the weather!
 While rain in Paris is common, it is usually pretty light and rarely lasts all day.
 If it rains during your trip, don’t let a little wet weather get in the way of exploring the vibrant streets and beautiful parks of the French capital.
-In fact, a little drizzle just adds to the ambiance as you make your way down the crooked passageways of the Latin Quarter or the elegant cobbled streets of the Marais.
+In fact, a little drizzle just adds to the romantic ambiance for as you make your way down the crooked passageways of the Latin Quarter or the elegant cobbled streets of the Marais.